hms-dbmi/Hail-on-Google-Cloud/README.md

 --proxy-server="socks5://localhost:10000" --host-resolver-rules="MAP * 0.0.0.0 , EXCLUDE localhost" --user-data-dir="C:/temp"
 ```
 - With HTTP traffic
-Open a firewall with the right port.
+Open a firewall with the right port #port.
+You can change the port in the init_notebook.py script.

-THE url to have access to the jupyter notebook will be : http://ExternalIP:8123
+THE url to have access to the Jupyter Notebook will be : http://ExternalIP:#port.

 3. Submit a hail job with a python script
 ```